Eieiz007/Eieiz007/README.md

 data science and innovation student
 -----------------------------------

-Machine learning about time seires and classification problem.

-* 🌍  I'm based in Rangsit , Thailand
+* 🌍  Rangsit , Thailand
 * ✉️  You can contact me at [eieizdy007@gmail.com](mailto:eieizdy007@gmail.com)
 * Linkedin : https://www.linkedin.com/in/nantakorn-nacamanurak-743a59308/

-### Skills

 <p align="left">